A Push For Diversity In Medical School Is Slowly Paying Off

 The Liaison Committee on Medical Education also requires that medical schools develop programs to improve the "pipeline" of minority applicants, which usually take the form of science education and mentorship programs for minority college and high school students.

 Representatives of the Liaison Committee on Medical Education don't interpret the data the same way Sanchez and Boatright do.
-The organization's co-secretary Veronica M. Catanese, MD, MBA, said in a written statement that the organization has explicitly promoted diversity in its standards for "more than two decades" and while the organization's expectations may encourage medical schools to pay attention to diversity, "it likely does not account for the correlation suggested by the authors of the letter."
+The organization's co-secretary, Dr. Veronica M. Catanese, said in a written statement that the organization has explicitly promoted diversity in its standards for "more than two decades" and while the organization's expectations may encourage medical schools to pay attention to diversity, "it likely does not account for the correlation suggested by the authors of the letter."

-This trend the study identified is confirmed by the latest medical school enrollment data also released today by the American Association of Medical Colleges.
+This trend the study identified is confirmed by the latest medical school enrollment data also released today by the Association of American Medical Colleges.

 In 2018, 8.6 percent of first-year medical students are black, and more women than men started medical school: 51.7 percent identified as female.